 You’ll need to let go of any preconceived notions you had from watching Morgan Freeman play the character Alex Cross in Kiss The Girls (1997) and Along Came A Spider (2001).
 Tyler Perry’s version of Alex Cross in this 12th book of the series is a completely different creature, and many reviewers are not pleased by that difference.
-But according to James Patterson (who helped produce the film) Tyler Perry is more like the character from the books than Morgan Freeman.
-See his interview on the Today show below:
+But according to a Today Show interview with James Patterson (who helped produce the film) Tyler Perry is more like the character from the books than Morgan Freeman.

 Of course Tyler Perry is no Morgan Freeman, but I’m willing to let him make the character his own, and I had no qualms about his acting abilities.
 Tyler does a good job… with the script he had.
 In fact, this can be said of all the other actors in the film, which calls attention to the real problem – the writing.
 Alex Cross is daytime T.V. quality at best, and not Hollywood.
 As a writer, it pains me to see something with such a strong pedigree do so poorly on account of the writing – something that should have had quality established way before anyone shook hands on a movie deal.

 I never read the story this film was based on, called Cross, but here are some issues with the movie version that make me wonder how it ever could have evolved from a bestselling novel: